-Content is everything to the success of a business, and content is often the number one focus of marketing strategies.
-Content strategy refers to the effective and in depth planning, development, and management of content, written down or in other forms of media.
+Content is everything to the success of a business.
+It is often the number one focus of marketing strategies.
+Content strategy refers to the effective and in-depth planning, development, and management of content.
+This would be written down or in other forms of media.
 The term is particularly common in web development since the late 1990s, and the importance of content has become more and more key and crucial every year since then.

-Content is a recognized and crucial field in user experience design, but it also goes on to draw interest from adjacent communities such as content management, business analysis, and technical communication too.
-To define it simply, by the creation of content it is meant to build an affinity with your existing audience.
+Content is a recognized and crucial field in user experience design.
+But, it also goes on to draw interest from adjacent communities such as content management, business analysis, and technical communication.
+To define it simply.
+By the creation of content, it is meant to build an affinity with your existing audience.
 This content would reinforce the brand that you have to offer, communicate the value of the product and why it should be purchased, and create new opportunities.
-Custom content, (which anyone who is successful has achieved), is the creation of” branded content” that really focuses on a key target audience.
+Custom content, (which anyone who is successful has achieved), is the creation of” branded content.”
+This is content that really focuses on a key target audience.
 For the most part, custom content is created so that you can communicate with your own existing customers and sell them additional products or services.

 The Content Marketing Strategy in Action

 Many organizations and individuals end up tending to confuse content strategy with editing.
-Yes, content does need to be edited and written in such a way that it targets a certain audience, yet content strategy is “about more than just the written word,” so to speak.
+To target a certain audience, content needs to be well-written and edited.
+Yet content strategy is “about more than just the written word,” so to speak.
 Someone who seeks to be a professional in content strategy needs to also consider how content might be re-distributed and/or re-purposed in other channels of delivery.
 There’s a lot more that goes into it than just the writing of the content itself.

-The purpose of content strategy has also been described as achieving business goals by maximizing the impact of content on target potential client bases.
-Furthermore, content strategists should strive to achieve content for their businesses or for their clients that is readable and understandable, findable, actionable and shareable in all of its various forms and across all different sectors of social media.
+The purpose of a content strategy has also been described as achieving business goals by maximizing the impact of content on target potential client bases.
+Furthermore, content strategists should strive to achieve content for their businesses or for their clients.
+One that is readable and understandable, findable, actionable and shareable in all of its various forms and across all different sectors of social media.

 Statistics on the Value of Good Content Strategy

-Businesses have been finding success in effective content strategy since the 1990s, but the last few years in particular has shown the real strength of these activities.
+Businesses have been finding success ineffective without a content strategy since the 1990s, but in the last few years, in particular, has shown the real strength of these activities.
 For some statistics on it:

 - Self-employed individuals are more likely to use blogging than large businesses, (those with 1,000+ employees).